dummylabs/watchman/README.md

 `ignored_items` | False | List of items to ignore.
 The entity/service will be excluded from the report if their name matches a rule from the ignore list.
 Wildcards are supported, see Advanced Configuration example below. | `None`
 `ignored_states` | False | List of entity states which should be ignored.
 Possible values are: `missing`, `unavailable`, `unknown` | `None`
 `chunk_size` | False | Some notification services, e.g., Telegram, refuse to deliver a message if its size is greater than some internal limit.
 This key allows to set average size of a message in bytes.
 If report text size exceeds `chunk_size`, the report will be sent in several subsequent notifications | `3500`
+`ignored_files` | Advanced alternative for `excluded_folders` parameter which will be deprecated in future releases.
+Allows to ignore a specific file or a whole folder using wildcards, see Advanced usage examples below. | `None`
 `lovelace_ui` | False | Parse Lovelace UI editor files stored in .storage folder (experimental) | `False`

 ### Minimal working configuration